Skip to main content

 <!-- If ?theme=dark in URL, resolves to: data-theme="dark" -->

-Use /index to get values from URL path segments (0-based index):
+Use /index to pull values from URL path segments (0-based):

 <!-- URL: https://example.com/wheels/series-a/finish-1 -->